 Using microwave cooking speed with oven-like capabilities results in food that can be rapidly toasted, grilled and reheated much more consistently than a standard oven or grill.

 Not only does this reduce cooking time, but in turn the waiting time of customers.

 Because fast food needs even faster cooking.

-To replicate the rapid response reheating, toasting and more we recommend many of the powerful Merrychef models such as the Eikon range.
+To replicate the rapid response reheating, toasting and more you need an Accelerated Cooking Oven – we recommend many of the powerful Merrychef models such as the Eikon range.

 All units within the Eikon range are specifically designed to provide fast food and snack outlets with the means to produce quality food in a compact unit.